-- adhere to a prescribed treatment plan, to discuss any desired change, and participate in his/her care.
+- adhere to a prescribed treatment plan, to discuss any desired change, and participate in their care.

-- act in a considerate and cooperative manner with Campus Health Service staff, as well as other patients.
+- act in a considerate and cooperative manner with CHS staff, as well as other patients.

 - ask questions and seek clarification regarding areas of concern.